Coach Bay Paul

 Coach Paul grew up playing baseball in Florida until he moved to Michigan in 2005.
 Bay was a Florida All-State High School Pitcher.
 After highschool, Bay played College Baseball at Gulf Coast CC (JUCO), University of Central Florida (DI), and University of West Florida (DII).
 Bay Also played in the Valley Summer Collegiate Wooden Bat League and also the Great Lakes Summer Collegiate Wooden Bat League.

-Bay was an instructor at Florida State University Baseball Camp and also coached youth baseball in Orlando Florida along with coaching high level youth travel ball in Michigan.
-Coach Paul has accumulated over 280+ coaching wins since 2013.
+Bay was an instructor at Florida State University Baseball Camp and also coached youth baseball in Orlando, Florida along with coaching high level youth travel ball in Michigan.
+Coach Paul has accumulated over 300+ coaching wins (Perfect Game, PBR and USSSA) since 2013, plus multiple appearences in the Perfect Game Super 25 National Championships and Perfect Game World Series.
+Many of Coach Paul's teams have been ranked nationally.

 Coach Shaun Marks